magnetotellurics/ModEM/README.md

 						  Isotropic: <nx>  <ny>  <nz>  0 LOGE
 					Anisotropic VTI: <nx>  <ny>  <nz>  0 LOGE VTI

-			- Then instead of one, two resistivity blocks with the same dimensions (nx, ny, nz).
+			- Then instead of one, two blocks of values in sequence with the same dimension (nx, ny, nz).
-				Where the first refers to horizontal values and the second to vertical ones.
+				The first referring to horizontal resistivities and the second to the vertical ones.

 		3.4.
 Using Multi-Resolution grids.

-			- ModEM's first approach to work with Multi-Resolution grids, aims to gain performance by simplifying its mesh calculations.
-By coarsening some layers of the original grid, enlarging its cells by a given factor, keeping best resolution for interesting layers.
+			- ModEM's first approach to work with Multi-Resolution grids, aims to gain performance by reducing the grid spacing at depth.
+By coarsening some layers of the original grid, enlarging its cells by a factor of 2, keeping best resolution for interesting layers.
+				This follows the development given in Cherevatova et al., (2018).

-				Resolution of an input grid can be modified through the 'grid_format' parameter, enabled when present and uncommented in the FWD Control File.
+				Resolution of an input grid can be modified through the 'grid_format' parameter, enabled if present and uncommented in the FWD Control File.
 				This variable expects an array with G [factor, depth] integer pairs, where:

 					- G		= number of layer groups, into which the original grid will be subdivided.
-					- factor= coarse intensity, groups are coarsened exponentially according to 2** factor, where 0 represents the best possible resolution and ? the maximum coarseness ????
+					- factor= coarse intensity, groups are coarsened exponentially according to 2** factor, where 0 represents the highest resolution.
 					- depth	= amount of layers in a group.

 				For instance:

 					grid_format : 0,a,1,b,2,c

-				- Sets 3 layer groups, with a, b, c layers of depth and coarse factors of 0, 1 and 2, respectively.
+				- Sets 3 layer groups, with a, b, c layers of depth and coarseness factors of 0, 1 and 2, respectively, corresponding to cells of the highest resolution (0), and with resolutions reduced by factors of 2 and 4 respectively (coarseness 1, 2)

 				And: